 The 10.5-mile Stein Butte Loop takes you to the summit of its namesake butte, with a short spur trail to an old lookout site with panoramic mountain views.
 Along the trail, you’ll see evidence of mining activity dating back to the gold-rush days.
 This loop gains 2,400 feet of elevation, features steep side slopes, and is shared with motorcycles and mountain bikes.

-The camping situation at Applegate Lake is just plain weird.
-Equestrians are allowed to camp at Stringtown Trailhead, a level parking area with no toilet, picnic tables, fire rings, corrals, or water.
-And no trails!
+The horse camping situation at Applegate Lake is just plain weird.
+Equestrians are allowed to camp at Stringtown Trailhead, a level parking area with no toilet, no picnic tables, no fire rings, no corrals, no water, and no horse trails!
 The Payette Trail runs past Stringtown Trailhead, but it is only open to bikes and hikers.
-Equestrians have to haul their horses to the trailheads at Watkins Campground, Hart-tish Park, and Seattle Bar to reach the equestrian trails.
+Equestrians must haul their horses to the trailheads at Watkins Campground, Hart-tish Park, and Seattle Bar to reach the equestrian trails.

-More information about the riding at Applegate Lake can be found in the book Riding Southern Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2017).
-Available at NWHorseTrails.com.
-Follow “NW Horse Trails” on Facebook.
+The riding at Applegate Lake is described in Riding Southern Oregon Horse Trails, by Kim McCarrel, available at NWHorseTrails.com.